swashdev/SwashRL/README.md

 Secondly, you'll have to change the name of the program.
 I've made this very easy to do.
 It only requires two steps:

-1. Edit the file [dub.json] so that the "name" field has been changed to the name of your executable file (i.e., instead of saying `"name": "swashrl",` it will say `"name": "yourname",`; do not include the `.exe`)
+1. Edit the file [dub.json][json] so that the "name" field has been changed to the name of your executable file (i.e., instead of saying `"name":
+   "swashrl",` it will say `"name": "yourname",`; do not include the `.exe`)

    1. You should also modify the "authors" and "copyright" fields to reflect your copyright information, and the "license" field if you choose to relicense it.
-For more information about the dub.json file, see [the Dlang JSON file documentation].
+For more information about the dub.json file, see [the Dlang JSON file documentation][json documentation].

-2. Edit the file [global.d] so that the "NAME" enum will be the name of your program (i.e. instead of saying `enum NAME = "SwashRL";` it will say `enum NAME = "Your Game's Name";`)
+2. Edit the file [global.d][global] so that the "NAME" enum will be the name of your program (i.e. instead of saying `enum NAME = "SwashRL";` it will say `enum NAME = "Your Game's Name";`)

-Third and finally, be aware that SwashRL is not the only licensed product you will be interacting with, and there are a few other licenses that you'll have to comply with, as noted in [the acknowledgement file].
+Third and finally, be aware that SwashRL is not the only licensed product you will be interacting with, and there are a few other licenses that you'll have to comply with, as noted in [the acknowledgement file][3rdparty].

 ## Change Logs

-For all of your change logging needs, see [changes.txt].
-For those interested, there's also a more in-depth history of the project being recorded [on the website].
+For all of your change logging needs, see [changes.txt][changelog].
+For those interested, there's also a more in-depth history of the project being recorded [on the website][history].

 ## Contributing

 If you're thinking of making a contribution to the SwashRL project, first of all thank you very much!
-We now have [contribution guidelines] to help you get started.
+We now have [contribution guidelines][contributing] to help you get started.

-The best way to contribute to SwashRL is via [our GitHub page], where you can follow the conversation and see where we need help.
+The best way to contribute to SwashRL is via [our GitHub page][github], where you can follow the conversation and see where we need help.

 ## Careware